flyingdonut/docs/docs/integrations/bitbucket.md

    format `https://user:password@server:port/path/`.
 Therefore, the generated payload url contains a combination of `username:secret` and a unique project token.

    Select the repository push trigger and save.
-The integration is complete.
+The integration is completed.
 Every time a user pushes commits in the repository, your project will receive updates on the latest commits on your cards and tasks.

    ![Bitbucket - Add new webhook](/assets/tutorial/bitbucket/bitbucket.webhook.png)